VirtualMetric/virtualmetric-docs/docs/cli/tutor/read-device-data.md

 d-----        20/11/2024     14:08                targets
 ```

 For the data we will monitor, we first have to configure the _source_ of the data by pointing to a specific device.
 To do that, we have to configure a YAML file.
-We `cd` to the `devices` directory and list its contents:
+Now, `cd` to the `devices` directory and list its contents:

 ```CLI
 C:\>vm-install\config\devices\Get-ChildItem